karaoc/dayz.test/Home.md

 ![feedback](https://i.imgur.com/Acaxhte.png)

-We're grateful to hear any feedback and suggestions from anyone, the best place to give it to us would be our [Discord](https://discord.gg/rMZuS4F), please also join if you have any questions too!
+We're grateful to hear any feedback and suggestions from anyone, the best place to give it to us would be our [Discord](https://discord.gg/rMZuS4F), please also join if you have any questions you would like to ask us!